The Files page displays the current code quality information for each analyzed file in your active repository branches.

 Not all files may exist in all branches of your repositories.
 Make sure that you're displaying files for the correct branch.

-The file might have been ignored
+The file might be ignored

 The file has an extension that is not on the list of supported extensions